A taxon (plural, taxa) is a group of organisms

 organisms.
 For example, organisms placed in the same

-genus are always more closely related to each other than those
+genus are understood to be more closely related to each other

-in different genera in the same family, and organisms in the
+than those in different genera in the same family, and organisms

-same family are more closely related than those in different
+in the same family are more closely related than those in

-orders.
-Ranking within more inclusive taxa reflects degree of
+different orders.
+Ranking within more inclusive taxa reflects

 relationships among organisms.